Skip to Content

 Total Time: 2 hours 30 minutes

-Made from scratch Bubble Gum Layer Cake filled and frosted with Bubble Gum flavored American buttercream.
+Bubble Gum Layer Cake filled with vanilla bean pastry filling and frosted with bubble gum flavored frosting.
 Garnished with white chocolate drip, sprinkles and pink bubble gum balls.

 Ingredients